explosion/spaCy/extra/DEVELOPER_DOCS/StringStore-Vocab.md

 to manage `Lexeme`s, which are structs that contain information about a token that depends only on its surface form, without context. `Lexeme`s store much of the data associated with `Token`s.
-As a side effect of this the `Vocab` also managed the `StringStore` for a pipeline and a grab-bag of other data.
+As a side effect of this the `Vocab` also manages the `StringStore` for a pipeline and a grab-bag of other data.

 These are things stored in the vocab: